adammharris/diaryx-specification/Diaryx Writing Specification.md

 ### Health-related properties

 For those who use journaling to track their health, Diaryx has optional support for a wide array of health metrics: mood, activity, sleep, vitals, and nutrition.
 For information about these optional properties, please visit [Diaryx Optional Properties - Health](<Diaryx Optional Properties - Health.md>).

+## Error Handling

+If the YAML frontmatter is malformed, it may not be parsed and the Diaryx-formatted file is invalid.

+If the YAML is valid but does not adhere to rules in the specification (for example, an invalid range or unit), that specific property is invalid, but the Diaryx formatted file is otherwise valid.
+If any of the required properties are invalid, the whole Diaryx file is invalid.